Creating the new normal

 Working with individuals

 - Everyone’s home circumstances are different.
-You may need to develop new metrics that focus on results, not hours worked.
+You may need to develop metrics that focus on results, not hours worked.

 - Agree realistic deadlines together.
 Schedule check-ins at key milestones to assess progress, provide feedback and coaching, so expectations are clear for both of you and you don’t need to guess what’s going on.